uthcode/learntosolveit/source/ruby.rst

 "argument" makes sense if you stop to think about the fact that methods are the paths of communication between objects.

-Paranthesis is required when you are sending on object as an argument.
+Parenthesis is required when you are sending on object as an argument.

 Boolean methods can just be suffixed with ?